youyanggu/covid19_projections/estimating-true-infections-revisited.md

 Because reported cases lag infections by roughly two weeks, we must shift the result back to more realistically pinpoint when a new infection occurred.
 So the 275,000 true infections from the example above actually took place approximately 14 days before July 22, on July 8.
 While we use a constant lag for simplicity, we understand that the lag could be greater towards the beginning of the pandemic due to the slower average time to detection.

 To further smooth the data, we take the 7-day moving average of the true new daily infections.
+Starting on January 21, 2021, we apply an additional smoothing step around holidays to minimize reporting dips.

 [Back to Top](#top)